VirgilLungu27/udemy/readme.md

-Made as part of an udemy course.
+Made as part of an Udemy course.

-This project showcases the creation of a rotation event.
+This project showcases the creation of a six digit verification UI.